wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-using-android-and-react-native.md

 ## What Next?

-You can find the iOS version of this blog on [learn.vonage.com](https://learn.vonage.com/blog/2021/04/20/how-to-make-phone-calls-using-ios-and-react-native/).
+ You can find the complete project on [GitHub](https://github.com/nexmo-community/react-native-app-to-phone), and the  iOS version of this blog on [learn.vonage.com](https://learn.vonage.com/blog/2021/04/20/how-to-make-phone-calls-using-ios-and-react-native/).
 You can do a lot more with the Client SDK, learn more on [developer.vonage.com](https://developer.nexmo.com/client-sdk/overview).